-After having always made the Ice cream base myself, when I saw these ready to make Ice cream mixture I was very tempted to try one during this week.
-I know I made a mistake with my freezer not working to it’s full capacity and with so many ice cream flavours coming out, it’s been so hard.
-I am hoping we would complete all the flavours by the time I make the next one.
+Vanilla Ice Cream with Ready made Ice Cream Powder is an interesting recipe to try.
+After having always made the Ice cream base myself when I saw these ready to make Ice cream mixture I was very tempted to try one during this week.
+I know I made a mistake with my freezer not working to its full capacity and with so many ice cream flavors coming out, it’s been so hard.
+I am hoping we would complete all the flavors by the time I make the next one.

 How to make Vanilla Ice cream

 In a bowl, empty the vanilla ice cream powder, add sugar, 50 gms butter, boiled milk.
 Cook over medium flame, till the liquid, thickens.

 When the consistency becomes thick, switch and allow to cool.

 Freeze and let it set until firm.
 Remove and beat again.

 Once set, serve with chocolate ganache and chocolate chip!

 After 6 hrs of setting or immediately after being cooked, this will look more like a custard, you should freeze it further for it to set.